Great Western 90: Strasburg Rail Road ownership

 Following the purchase, the locomotive was shipped to SRC's property.
-No. 90 arrived on May 5, and then it performed its first test run for the railroad, on May 13.
-Despite the locomotive's good condition, SRC had to give No. 90 an overhaul for a mandated set of flues, and work was completed by February 1968.
+No. 90 arrived on May 5, and then it performed its first test run for the railroad on May 13.
+While the locomotive was in good condition, SRC had to give No. 90 an overhaul for a mandated set of flues, and work was completed by February 1968.
 That same month, Ross Rowland's High Iron Company sponsored two mainline excursion trains, and Canadian Pacific (CPR) locomotives Nos.
 1238 and 1286 were originally planned to be leased to pull the train, but owner George M. Hart put them on an emergency lease to the city of Reading, Pennsylvania, to provide steam for a power plant.
 Unwilling to cancel the excursions, Rowland arranged to lease CPR 4-6-2 No. 127 from Steamtown, U.S.A. and No. 90 from SRC to power the trains.

 On February 18, No. 127 hauled the first excursion on the Central Railroad of New Jersey (CNJ), Lehigh Valley (LV), and Penn Central (PC) mainlines between Newark, New Jersey and Jim Thorpe, Pennsylvania, and No. 90 doubleheaded with No. 127 for assistance over the CNJ's Penobscot Mountain grades from Jim Thorpe to Ashley.
 The first excursion was plagued with various problems; while traveling in New Jersey, No. 127 stalled from a poorly-burning fire; while traveling on the CNJ grades downhill, one of No. 90's tender trucks fell apart and derailed; and while in Ashley, No. 127 struggled to negotiate a wye and was blocked by a derailed diesel locomotive.
 The passengers were sent home in a swiftly-procured fleet of buses.
 The following weekend, the second doubleheader excursion occurred on the same route without incident.

 After the second excursion ended, No. 90 was returned to SRC to pull its first official tourist trains there, and it was celebrated as the railroad's main attraction.
-Sometime during No. 90's career on SRC, crews had the locomotive's extended smokebox removed.
+Sometime in 1993, Strasburg crews had 90's extended smokebox removed.
 In February 2006, No. 90 was repainted in its original GW livery and operated for a photo charter.
 In October 2020, No. 90 was temporarily backdated to its late 1960s appearance with the original SRC "egg" logo, whitewall wheels, and gold pinstripings for the Steam Strikes Back photo charter, commemorating SRC's 60th anniversary.
 By early 2024, No. 90 was removed from service to undergo its federally mandated 1,472-day inspection, SRC eventually returned No. 90 back to full service in April 2025, repainted back to its 1990s paint scheme.
 On June 8, 2025, No. 90 towed Chesapeake and Ohio 614 from Leaman Place to the SRC's workshop where No. 614's owner, RJD America, LLC, has contracted the SRC to restore the locomotive to operating condition.